fabienjuif/notes/README.md

 # Notes
-> Welcome, here I write some of my though, notes, link and discovery that I think are useful for me to remember.
+> Welcome, here I write some of my though, notes, link and discoveries that I think are useful for me to remember.

 ## TOC
 - [Unity](./UNITY.md)